-2. Spraying Is Insurance.
-Spraying, in general, is insurance; insurance against loss from attack by insects and disease.
-It has been stated in Section 1 that modification in the spraying treatment may be possible and even desirable in some cases, but growers should realize that there is usually a minimum treatment which must be used regularly if satisfactory results are to be expected.
-Diseases, such as scab, leaf-spot, and rots do not develop in epidemic form every year, nor do aphis, psylla, leaf-rollers, berry moths, and other insects appear in really serious numbers each season.
+in epidemic form every year, nor do aphis, psylla, leaf-rollers, berry moths, and other insects appear in really serious numbers each season.
 Some growers gain a feeling of false security because at such times it is usually possible to grow fruit without injury even though certain applications are omitted or delayed, the concentration of the materials lowered, or some materials left out.
 Disastrous results often follow the continuance of such practices, as it is impossible to predict accurately when most of the diseases will develop in epidemic form or when certain insects will appear in seriously injurious numbers.
 Each grower should determine what the minimum spray treatment should be for his special case.
 Factors to be considered are prevalence of insects and diseases, susceptibility of varieties, the productiveness of the orchard, and the final value of the crop.

 Growers should realize also that the mere routine following of the spraying schedules given in this publication does not insure satisfactory results.
 The real responsibility lies with the grower himself, for success depends largely on correct timing of treatments and thoroughness of application, and the proper method of application for the particular insect or disease in question.
 The exercise of good judgment in modifying or increasing the treatments to meet local, varietal, or seasonal conditions is imperative, and the ability to do this successfully comes only from experience and careful study.

-3. Spray Injury.
+- 3. Spray Injury.
 Over-spraying, too frequent applications, a material used improperly, or even standard materials used in the regular way may cause injury.
 Severe injury may be just as serious as failure to control because of too little spraying.
 Spray injury may cause loss of foliage, excessive dropping of fruit, or dwarfing of fruit; or it may affect the color.
-Injury to buds, bark and wood may also occur.
+Injury to bark and wood may also occur.
 The type of injury varies with the different kinds of fruit and with the material used.
 Some of these injuries may be evident only in the year during which they occur, others are likely, if severe, to affect the future vigor and productiveness of the tree.
-It is evident, therefore, that the trees must be properly sprayed to prevent injury by insects and diseases but that excessive and improper spraying should be avoided.

-4. Spray Residues.
-The United States Department of Agriculture and the State Department of Agriculture have established tolerances for residues of arsenic, lead and fluorine on fruit that goes into inter-state shipment and there is also a tolerance on arsenic that must be met when fruit is exported.
+It is evident, therefore, that the trees must be properly sprayed to prevent injury by insects and diseases but that excessive and improper spraying should be avoided. - 4.
+Spray Residues.
+The United States Department of Agriculture has established tolerances for residues of arsenic, lead and fluorine on fruit that goes into inter-state shipment and there is also a tolerance on arsenic that must be met when fruit is exported.
+Satisfactory methods for the removal of residues from apples, pears and cherries have been developed.
 Residue removal is made more difficult by the inclusion of oil with lead arsenate in the cover sprays.
 A modified program will be necessary in those orchards where the fruit will not be washed.
 With other fruits, precautions may be necessary and the recommendations for each fruit should be studied carefully in this connection.
 No guarantee can be made that any recommended treatment will not cause excessive residue, but the information is the best available.